ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyBarrelRoll.rst

 IBasicManeuverStrategyBarrelRoll
 ================================

-.. py:class:: IBasicManeuverStrategyBarrelRoll
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyBarrelRoll

    object

    Interface used to access options for a Barrel Roll Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategyBarrelRoll

 Overview
 --------